urbanjost/M_sets/README.md

 intended to be built with and used by fpm(1) projects.

 Set operations compare the elements in two sets to find commonalities or differences.
-Currently the allowed sets are arrays of integer numbers.
+Currently the allowed sets are arrays of integer numbers or arrays of character variables.

 <!--
 M_sets(3f) basically uses some simple calls to the ORDERSORT module to provide